Trump blasts NASA plans for moon return, despite his own policy

 "For all of the money we are spending, NASA should not be talking about going to the moon," Trump wrote, saying we already "did that 50 years ago."
 He suggested NASA should instead focus on "the much bigger things," including Mars, defense and science.

 Trump wrote that the moon is a part of Mars, which may reference NASA's view of the moon as a jumping-off point for deeper human space exploration, but that's just speculation.
-This interpretation seems at odds with his apparent newfound dislike of NASA's moon mission.
+This interpretation seems at odds with what comes across as a downplaying of NASA's moon mission.

 "It is the stated policy of this administration and the United States of America to return American astronauts to the moon within the next five years," Vice President Mike Pence declared in March as the administration shortened the timeline for the moon return, directing NASA to shoot for 2024.